 Widow, Widower, Mother, Father, Stepmother/father, Mother/father through adoption, Foster mother/father in loco parentis, Son, Daughter, Stepson/daughter, Son/daughter by adoption, Brother, Sister, Half-brother/sister.

-The Gold Star Lapel pin, pictured at the top right, is awarded to the relatives of those killed in specific conflicts listed in the "Information" section on the back of Form DD3.
+The Gold Star Lapel pin, pictured at the top left, is awarded to the relatives of those killed in specific conflicts listed in the "Information" section on the back of Form DD3.

 The Gold Star Lapel Pin, pictured on the right, was established by Act of Congress (Pub.
 L. 80-306) on August 1, 1947 to identify widows, parents and next of kin of service members killed in certain operations defined by the law.
 While enacted after WW II, the award authority is retroactive to WW I, and includes most subsequent conflicts.